Grossmont High School Advanced Placement and College Preparatory US History

 Chapter 10.
 Launching the New Ship of State, 1789-1800

 "Watch 300 years of Colonial Expansion develop in North America as Spain, France, England and Holland explore, claim, and settle vast territories.
 Eventually British and French interests collide in the French and Indian War.
 French and British colonial ambitions collide in 1753 as 21-year-old Major George Washington accidentally ignites the French and Indian War.
 The War is but one component of the worldwide Seven Years War, but the war will determine the future of North America and set the stage for both the American Revolution and the French Revolution.
 The animation offers more detailed coverage George Washington’s fight at Fort Necessity, Braddock’s disastrous expedition of 1754, and the fabled Battle of the Plains of Abraham in 1759."
 Click below to see the war unfold before your eyes!
-This site is gone for the moment.
+This site is gone!
+We shall see if it returns.
+This is a great loss if it does not.

 The Last of the Mohicans: A Narrative of 1757 (1826)